xFutte/futte-newspaper/README.md

 ## Implementation

 1. Navigate to ./web and run `npm install` to install all dependencies.
 If you don't already have node.js you can [download it here](https://nodejs.org/en/download/).'
 2. Run `npm run dev` in ./web to compile the GUI.
+3. Add `exports['newsstands']:CreateJailStory(name, time)` into the `JailPlayer` server event where it makes sense.
-3. Add the newspaper.png image in the root of the resource into your qb-inventory folder, where all the other images are located.
+4. Add the newspaper.png image in the root of the resource into your qb-inventory folder, where all the other images are located.
-4. Add following to your shared.lua file:
+5. Add following to your shared.lua file:

 ```lua
 ['newspaper'] = {['name'] = 'newspaper', ['label'] = 'Newspaper', ['weight'] = 10, ['type'] = 'item', ['image'] = 'newspaper.png', ['unique'] = false , ['useable'] = true, ['shouldClose'] = true, ['combinable'] = nil, ['description'] = 'Los Santos Newspaper'},